cloudposse/terraform-aws-service-control-policies/README.md

 - [Terraform Module Requirements](https://www.terraform.io/docs/registry/modules/publish.html#requirements) - HashiCorp's guidance on all the requirements for publishing a module.
 Meeting the requirements for publishing a module is extremely easy.
 - [Terraform `random_integer` Resource](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/integer) - The resource random_integer generates random values from a given range, described by the min and max attributes of a given resource.
 - [Terraform Version Pinning](https://www.terraform.io/docs/configuration/terraform.html#specifying-a-required-terraform-version) - The required_version setting can be used to constrain which versions of the Terraform CLI can be used with your configuration
+- [SCPs size limits](https://github.com/hashicorp/terraform-provider-aws/issues/12597) - The SCP have a size limit and creating many policies at once can result in a POLICY_CONTENT_LIMIT_EXCEEDED error

 ## Help